 The person collecting the Sample is generally different to the person doing the test and recording the result.
 So first and foremost, “Collecting the Sample” should be available as a step on its own.

 Next, the accessibility of a sample collector is usually restricted.
 They usually do not have permission to see the results of the sample he collected.
 Check if this Chinese wall exists in the system being evaluated.

 Then, there can be two ways in which a sample might be collected-

 (a) The patient is in the Clinic and simply walks up to the Lab desk to give the sample;

 (b) The lab technician visits the patient to collect the sample.

-In either of the cases, the technician collecting the sample should be able to bag it, only after identifying clearly and labeling the sample.
+In either of the cases, the technician collecting the sample should be able to bag it, only after identifying clearly and labelling the sample.
 This is best done by putting on Barcode stickers on the box or vial in which the sample has been collected.
 So support for barcode stickers is required.

 What do the Barcodes contain in it?
 They are sample reference numbers – a number that uniquely identifies the patient and investigation order details.
 These barcodes can be read by any standard 2D/3D Barcode Scanners that are available on Amazon.
 If the back-end is outsourced to an external Lab, a bunch of barcode stickers will be provided by them to be used as and when required.
-In such cases, the sticker is put on the box first, and then the sticker’s reference number is scanned in the system (using a barcode scanner) against the patient’s test, thereby creating a map between the external’s barcode and the test ordered in the system.
+In such cases, the sticker is put on the box first, and then the sticker’s reference number is scanned in the system (using a barcode scanner) against the patient’s test, thereby creating a map between the external barcode and the test ordered in the system.
 Alternatively, if the respective backend Lab does not provide such stickers, check if the system can get these barcodes auto-generated.
-A good one will, as identification of the Sample should eliminate even the possibility of human error.
+A good one will, as identification of the Sample, and eliminate even the possibility of human error.

 - Once a sufficient number of samples have been collected, the external Lab will collect the same from the clinic for processing.